mizma/ergoSHIFT/firmwares_atmega32u4/DINPUT/README.md

 #define PIN_PS        1
 ```

-For southpaw bersion, swap the PIN_LEFT and PIN_RIGHT definition and recompile.
+For southpaw version, swap the PIN_LEFT and PIN_RIGHT definition and recompile.

 ```C
 #define PIN_UP        7